wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-use-webmatrix.md

 	![publish preview][webmatrix-republish]

-4. When publishing has completed, use the link returned when the publish process is complete to see the updated Azure Websites web app.
+4. When publishing has completed, use the link returned when the publish process is complete to see the updated Azure web app.

 	![Azure node web app][webmatrix-node-completed]